Heniker/webpack-file-alias/README.md

 # Webpack file alias plugin

-Use this plugin to specify aliases for single or multiple files in your `webpack.config.js` and optionally define alias extractors for specific files (e.g. `paths` in `tsconfig.json`, or `moduleAliases` in `package.json`)
+Use this plugin to specify aliases for single or multiple files and optionally define alias extractors for specific files (e.g. `paths` in `tsconfig.json`, or `moduleAliases` in `package.json`)

 ## Why?